Back up and restore data

 gcloud

-Use the gcloud alpha firestore backups describe command:
+Use the gcloud firestore backups describe command:

-gcloud alpha firestore backups describe \
+gcloud firestore backups describe \

 --location=LOCATION \